alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2019/ablution/2019-09-01-flowing-blood.md

   any part of the body other than the vagina invalidates Wudu’ (ablution).
 tags:
 - alifta
-title: Flowing of blood from anywhere other than the private parts does not invalidate Wudu'
+category: salah, ablution
+title: Does bleeding invalidate the Salah (Prayer)?
 translation: false
 ---

 ### Question :

 Does bleeding invalidate the Salah (Prayer)?